This book is as much a "guide to wealth" as it is a "challenge to become wealthy".

 The Beginner's Guide to Wealth offers the lessons Noel Whittaker wish he knew about life and money when he was growing up.
 Think of this book like a cheat sheet or insider's guide to a happy and successful life.

-Because it is written by someone with the wealth of experience that Noel has, there is a rich use of anecdotes throughout the chapters - both personal stories from Noel and James and stories of success from world leaders.
-These stories are refreshing and they keep the message entertaining and relatable.
-And most importantly, the anecdotes and messages challenge the reader.
-This book is as much a 'guide to wealth' as it is a 'challenge to become wealthy'.
+As it is written by someone with the wealth of experience that Noel has, there is a rich use of anecdotes throughout the chapters - both personal stories from Noel and James and stories of success from world leaders.
+These stories are refreshing and they keep the message entertaining and relatable and most importantly, the anecdotes and messages challenge the reader.
+This book is as much a "guide to wealth" as it is a "challenge to become wealthy".

 Although this book is aimed at a younger audience, it's a good read for anyone who is looking to take ownership over the choices they make in their day to day lives and for people who want to start out on the road to personal successes and wealth creation.